-Rulon toured the United States teaching and performing with a Celtic-jazz trio, worked closely with Brazilian master pianist and mentor Jovino Santos Neto (who produced and played on Rulon’s first album), was guest soloist with the renowned Total Experience Gospel Choir, and he has played a variety of Latin music from Chile, Columbia, Cuba, Mexico, Puerto Rico, Venezuela and more.
-His commercial audio credits include work for TV, radio, web, gaming and phone systems.
+Inspired by diverse musical traditions, Rulon has toured the United States teaching and performing with a Celtic-jazz trio, worked closely with Brazilian master pianist and mentor Jovino Santos Neto (who produced and played on Rulon’s first album), was guest soloist with the renowned Total Experience Gospel Choir, played horns for the Latin combo Coco Loco, and he has performed a variety of Latin music from Chile, Colombia, Cuba, Mexico, Puerto Rico, Venezuela and more.

-Rulon is passionate about using culture to build community.
-His past work includes creating visual and performing art programs for the City of Seattle, Office of Arts & Cultural Affairs and Redmond Arts Program, volunteering for the Gage Academy of Fine Art Drawing Jam, a Washington Composers Forum Composer Spotlight, and co-creating Tales & Treasures – an interfaith celebration of Christmas featuring life-sized pop-up-book theatre performances and concerts by many of the Northwest’s best choirs and instrumentalists.
+Rulon is passionate about community building.
+His past work includes managing visual and performing art programs for the Seattle, Office of Arts & Culture and City of Redmond Arts Program, volunteering for the Washington Composers Forum and the Gage Academy of Fine Art, and co-creating Tales & Treasures – an interfaith celebration of Christmas featuring life-sized pop-up-book theatre and concerts by many of the Northwest’s best choirs and instrumentalists.